John Hartwell Cocke: Planter, builder and canal advocate

-A devout Christian, Cocke participated in several efforts to reform different aspects of society, including temperance and gradual emancipation.
+In 1835, Cocke joined the board of directors of the James River and Kanawha Company, which had been established to develop canals to improve water transportation along 200 miles of the James River.
+River transport was critical to the local economy in the following decades, annual flooding made maintenance expensive long before a series of floods and the American Civil War brought an end to this era.
+Cocke had promoted the canal for decades, which caused a rift with his lifelong friend William Short, who had served as Thomas Jefferson's secretary in France, as well as in diplomatic posts before a longstanding rift with James Madison ended his diplomatic career (despite efforts of James Monroe as well as the aging Jefferson to mend the rift).
+Short had come to believe slavery was holding back Virginia's economy, and while he had initially invested in the canal in 1795, he had sold his shares by 1820, convinced that railroads would be the way of the future.
+In 1816 Cocke had written a letter of introduction for a young Virginia engineer, Moncure Robinson to Short, who became Robinson's good friend and respected his comparative engineering of railroads and canals.
+While Short admired Cocke's namesake son, also a civil engineer, and consoled Cocke when Junior died unexpectedly early, he came to agree with Moncure and European engineers who believed canal technology incapable of surpassing that of the new railroads.
+However, Cocke disagreed, and by 1836 considered Robinson a traitor to his native state.

 Cocke inherited a number of slaves and also was an important player in Virginia's domestic slave trade, helping professors at the University of Virginia buy slaves and renting slaves to the institution.
 Cocke expressed "continual hostility to slavery" and promoted using "education and skill training" to prepare slaves for freedom and colonization in Africa; as a result, he was once violently attacked by a pro-slavery neighbor.
 By 1848, Cocke started a second plantation in Alabama as a place for slaves to prepare to colonize Liberia.
 Though it was unpopular with abolitionists and the black population in general in the United States, he supported the colonization project by sending books and supplies over the years.
-In 1855, Cocke traded his mansion for the smaller home of his son Cary Charles on the plantation, where he retired for the remainder of his years.